Kirby (series): 2000–2004: Introduction of 3D graphics and further spin-offs

 The next game in the Kirby series, Kirby Tilt 'n' Tumble became one of Nintendo's first motion-sensor-based games on August 23, 2000.
 Players are instructed to tilt the Game Boy Color to move Kirby on the screen.
 Quickly flicking the Game Boy Color upwards would make Kirby jump into the air.
 Tilt 'n' Tumble is the only Kirby game to have a special cartridge color (transparent pink) in North America.
 Kirby Tilt 'n' Tumble 2 on the GameCube, which was supposed to use a combination of motion-sensor technology and connectivity to the Game Boy Advance via the Nintendo GameCube Game Boy Advance Cable, was presented during Nintendo Space World 2001 and scheduled for a May 2002 release in Japan.
 The Kirby theme was eventually scrapped and Kirby was replaced with a generic marble, and the game was shown again at E3 2002 as Roll-O-Rama, but eventually canceled completely.
-Kirby Family was a Game Boy Color piece of software developed by Natsume that would connect to a compatible Jaguar JN-100 or JN-2000 sewing machine and embroider cloth with a Kirby pattern of choice.
+Kirby Family was a Game Boy Color piece of software developed by Natsume Co., Ltd. that would connect to a compatible Jaguar JN-100 or JN-2000 sewing machine and embroider cloth with a Kirby pattern of choice.
 The game was also shown during Nintendo Space World 2001 and scheduled for release on September 10, 2001, but presumably canceled due to poor sales of Mario Family which released two weeks prior.
 The game was leaked on September 9, 2020, as part of the Game Boy Color lotcheck leak.
-In late 2002, Nintendo released Kirby: Nightmare in Dream Land, an enhanced remake of Kirby's Adventure for the Game Boy Advance (GBA).

 Kirby's Air Ride 64 (also known as Kirby Bowl 64 and Kirby Ball 64) on the Nintendo 64 was going to be a sequel to Kirby's Dream Course which featured an additional game mode where the player controlled Kirby on a snowboard.
 However, this was canceled for unknown reasons.
 Some of its concepts were later implemented into the only Kirby game for the GameCube, Kirby Air Ride, which was released in North America on October 13, 2003.
 Air Ride is a racing game which deviates greatly from other Kirby games, although still featuring series staples including enemies and Copy Abilities.
 After the release of Kirby Air Ride, the GameCube was going to have its own original Kirby game, simply titled Kirby for Nintendo GameCube at the time.
 It was nearly complete and featured at E3 2005, but was canceled due to troubles incorporating a unique multiplayer mechanic.
 At a later point, the game was concepted as a full 3D platformer visually similar to Kirby Air Ride, but also canceled because it did not achieve HAL Laboratory's quality standards.
-During the 2003 Holiday season, a Kirby e-Reader card for the Game Boy Advance was released.
-The card was released under two names, Kirby Slide and Kirby Puzzle.
-Swiping the card would allow for a sliding puzzle game starring Kirby to be played.
-Cards were given out at Toys "R" Us stores and in the 2003 December issues of Nintendo Power and Tips & Tricks.
-The game was released to advertise the English dub of Kirby: Right Back at Ya!